Wednesday, 29 September 2010

 Here is another trio of multiview cards.
 The black-and-white is postmarked 1959 and was sent from Helen in Rhyl to Elsie in West Malvern, Worcs.

-The one featuring girl in the Welsh hat and shawl is unposted but someone has written 1961 on the back.
+The one featuring a girl in Welsh hat and shawl is unposted but somebody has written 1961 on the back.
 The colours may not be real.
 Pavilion with light green dome?
 Hmmmm.

 The final card is unposted and undated.
 Seaquarium (top left and right) opened in 1992 and Ocean Beach Fun Fair (bottom left) closed in 2007.
 Let’s call it mid-to-late 1990s and be damned.